 Practise and practise are often used incorrectly in written English.
-Native speakers often confuse the two different spellings of this words, but the difference is quite simple: in British English practice is a noun and practise is a verb; in American English practice is both.
+Native speakers often confuse the two different spellings of these words, but the difference is quite simple: in British English practice is a noun and practise is a verb; in American English practice is both.
 Let's take a closer look.
-Remember to practise in the exercises.
+Remember to practise in the free interactive exercises.

-In American English, practice is always spellt with a c.
-Regardless of whether it is a verb or a noun.
+In American English, practice is always spelled with a c, regardless of whether it is a verb or a noun.

 Tessa has softball practice on Tuesdays and Thursdays. (noun)

 If you want to improve, you have to practice every day. (verb)

-In British English, practice is spelt with a c when it is a noun.
+In British English, practice is spelled with a c when it is a noun.